How To Buy a Monetized YouTube Channel (And for How Much?)

-- YouTube videos tend to depreciate in traffic over time while blog posts tend to rank higher in Google with age (for at least a few years).
+- YouTube videos tend to depreciate in traffic over time, while blog posts rank higher in Google with age (for at least a few years).

-- YouTube doesn’t allow very much editing of an already uploaded video and you’re stuck with adsense.
+- YouTube doesn’t allow much editing of an already uploaded video, and you’re stuck with AdSense.
 Meaning you can’t monetize any of the old content better than the original creator did it.

 Because you can’t better monetize any of the old stuff or increase the traffic to it.
 The value that you’re buying is the subscriber base.
 Are they a great fit for a product you sell?
-That would be the main use case for wanting to buy an already established YouTube channel.
+That would be the primary use case for buying an already established YouTube channel.

-If you were approved for Adsense and had 10k+ subscribers, you wouldn’t be willing to sell your channel for a few hundred dollars on FameSwap (Because Adsense would be paying you more than that).
+You wouldn’t be willing to sell your large channel for a few hundred dollars on FameSwap if you were approved for AdSense.
+AdSense pays more than that.

-So keep in mind that some of these dirt cheap assets may not be dirt cheap because they’re not in good standing with YouTube.
-I’d be extremely wary of buying a channel that used large amounts of copyrighted material or anything of the like.
+Keep in mind that cheap channels are probably not in good standing with YouTube.
+I’d be extremely wary of buying a channel that used large amounts of copyrighted material or anything that could bite you down the road.

 4) Will The Seller Sell Me Their Entire GMail Account

 I’ll go over how to change ownership of a brand account below.
-But, assuming this person didn’t start their channel as a brand account you’ll need to buy their entire GMail account to truly be in possession of the channel.
+But, assuming this person didn’t start their channel as a brand account, you’ll need to buy their entire Gmail account to own the channel.
 This is going to complicate a lot of transactions.